frances-joffany-navarro/ansible-project/README.md

   <details>

   <summary>Notes</summary>
+    - Create a play to copy files to servers and a play to download a package and unzip it

   </details>

   <details>

   <summary>Issues</summary>

-  Problem connecting to the hosts
+    - Problem connecting to the host

-  - Need to install openssh-server to the host
+      - Install openssh-server and copy public key to the host.
+Refer to Tutorial #2
-  - Copy the public key
-  -
+      - Restart the servers or run this manually to the workstation when there is an error in dpkg `sudo dpkg -- configure -a`

   </details>